marcusleeeugene/AcademicSOS-Orbital-Project-/AcademicSOS-RN/README.md

   <h3 id="settingUp" align="center"> 1.
 Setting Up </h3>
     <p>
-      Project was running on <a href="https://dev.to/expo/expo-sdk-38-is-now-available-5aa0"> Expo SDK 38: "~38.0.8"</a>.
+      This project runs on <a href="https://dev.to/expo/expo-sdk-38-is-now-available-5aa0"> Expo SDK 38: "~38.0.8"</a>.
 As such, remember to read the changelog for breaking changes and version compatibility for some libraries.
-      <a href="https://github.com/marcusleeeugene/AcademicSOS-Orbital-Project/blob/master/AcademicSOS-RN/package.json"> View project environment information </a>
+      <a href="https://github.com/marcusleeeugene/AcademicSOS-Orbital-Project/blob/master/AcademicSOS-RN/package.json"> View project environment information here </a>.
     </p>
     <p>
       <b> The following are instructions to run the application locally: </b>